 Your first step to becoming a Mercy College student is to sign up for a New Student Orientation and Registration session.

 Once the New Student Orientation dates are posted for your selected start term, you will be contacted by the Admissions Office to sign-up for a session.
-Orientation dates are published 3-4 months prior to the upcoming semester.
+Select a date below to save your spot:

 Step 2: Financing your Education